 Refunds

-All refunds should be checked with video surveillance.
+All refunds should be checked with video security.
 You can immediately see whether the customer is there, if they have the receipt, and why the refund occurred.

 Discounts/freebies